rocky-linux/documentation/docs/guides/web/php.md

 By default, `pm.max_requests` is set to 0, which means that processes are never recycled.
 Using the `pm.max_requests` option can be interesting for applications with memory leaks.

 There is a third mode of operation, the `ondemand` mode.
 This mode only starts a process when it receives a request.
-It is not an optimal mode for sites with strong influences, and is to be reserved for specific needs (sites with very weak requests, management backend, etc.)
+It is not an optimal mode for sites with strong influences, and is to be reserved for specific needs (sites with very weak requests, management backend, etc.).

 !!!
 Note